 We were able to assign labels with 83-85% accuracy, depending on the model used, and an F1 score of >70%, in less than a minute.

-The NY Botanical Garden has a training dataset of ~300,000 OCR text from specimen labels.
+The NY-based herbarium has a training dataset of ~300,000 OCR text from specimen labels.
 They are tagged with various fields, such as location, collector, date, and species information.
 This is manually tagged by people.
 Furthermore, they have ~500,000 OCR text samples without tags.
-NYBG’s goal is to tag fields in these untagged specimen labels.
+Their goal is to tag fields in these untagged specimen labels.

 Currently, they are able to process around 120K a year employing 2-3 people at a time.
 Their entire corpus includes 7.8 million specimens.
 At this rate, they can be finished in 65 years.

-Based on a small training sample (~5,000 examples), we’re able to extract species information (order, family, genus) with 70-80% accuracy, in minutes.
-We are currently working on extracting geographic and collector information.
+Based on a small training sample (~5,000 examples), we’re able to extract species information (family, genus, species) with 99%+ accuracy for print samples, and ~80% accuracy for handwriting samples, in minutes.

 The World Bank has nearly 30,000 projects from its storied history.
 Each of them have multiple associated documents, including a 50-100 page document called the Project Appraisal Document (PAD).
 The World Bank employs a team of 40 people to assign sector and theme codes to these projects based on reading their PADs.
 It takes them several months to process a few thousand.

 We took 10,000 PADs as training data and tuned our model to predict 11 theme codes with 80% accuracy, 78% F1 score.
 The per label accuracy ranges from 80-99%.
 This compares with the Bank team’s measured accuracy at 55% (compared with expert-labelled).